-Gilded palaces share Bangkok’s skyline with towering mega malls where the traditional collides with the ultra modern in a most frenetic pace.
-The wonderfully diverse capital offers a myriad ways to choose your own family adventure.
-Take a long tail cruise down the Chao Phraya or cuddle pedigree felines at a plush cat cafe, here is our comprehensive family guide to the best things to do in Bangkok with kids, along with tips and trips to get the most out of the City of Angels so Bangkok doesn’t get the most of you!
+Your Thailand with kids family holiday is likely to begin or end with a stopover in Bangkok and the wonderfully diverse capital deserves a closer look.
+Discover a city where gilded palaces peppered amongst the towering mega malls, where the traditional collides with the ultra-modern in a most frenetic pace.
+The wonderfully diverse capital offers a myriad ways to choose your own family adventure whether it’s a long tail cruise down the Chao Phraya or cuddling pedigree felines at a plush cat cafe, here is our comprehensive family guide to the best things to do in Bangkok with kids, along with tips and trips to get the most out of the City of Angels – so Bangkok doesn’t get the most of you!

 Main MenuExpand menu below